sapegin/washingcode-book/manuscript/060_Avoid_comments.md

 <!-- description: Writing useful comments, when to write them and when not -->

-Some developers never comment their code, and some comment too much.
-The former kind believes that the code should be self-documenting, the latter kind read somewhere that they should always comment their code.
+Some developers never comment their code, while others comment too much.
+The former believes that the code should be self-documenting, while the latter has read somewhere that they should always comment their code.

 Both are wrong.

 I don’t believe in self-documenting code.
-Yes, we should rewrite unclear code to make it more obvious, and use meaningful and correct names, but some things can’t be expressed by the code alone.
+Yes, we should rewrite unclear code to make it more obvious and use meaningful, correct names, but some things can’t be expressed by the code alone.

-Commenting too much doesn’t help either: comments start to repeat the code, and instead of helping to understand it, they introduce noise and repetition.
+Commenting too much doesn’t help either: comments start to repeat the code, and instead of aiding understanding, they clutter the code and distract the reader.

 ## Getting rid of comments (or not)

-There’s a popular technique for avoiding comments: when we want to explain a block of code in a comment, we should move this piece of code into its own function instead and use the comment text as a function name.
+There’s a popular technique for avoiding comments: when we want to explain a block of code in a comment, we should move this piece of code into its own function and use the comment text as the function name.

 Here’s a typical example of code I usually write: